Introduction

 After refinement, we generate a composite omit map from the refined model to use as qFit-ligand input.

-Setting exclude_bulk_solvent=True prevents the bulk solvent model from being applied, which typically accounts for disordered solvent by filling low-density areas in the map.
 When bulk solvent correction is included, it adjusts the electron density by assuming the presence of uniform solvent in regions of low density, such as areas surrounding the ligand.
 This can reduce the contrast between weak ligand density and the surrounding solvent, potentially smearing or flattening the electron density around flexible or poorly ordered regions like alternative ligand conformations.
 By excluding bulk solvent correction, you retain the raw electron density in those regions, ensuring the density is not artificially raised or smoothed.
 This allows clearer visualization of weak or partial densities that might indicate alternative conformers.

 Post-qFit refinement protocol

 After qFit-ligand is run, and before the final refinement, if there are any conformers <0.1 occupancy, they are culled from the output multiconformer model.
 Again, we use phenix.ready_set (or phenix.elbow if phenix.ready_set fails) to generate cif files for ligand restraint during refinement.
-All structures are subsequently refined with the following parameters.
+All crystal structures are subsequently refined with the following parameters.

 If running qFit-ligand on an event map, the refinement process involves an additional step.
-When using the optional --BDC flag, the script scales the occupancies of the qFit-ligand generated conformers by a factor of (1 - BDC), and produces a new protein-ligand PDB file with the adjusted occupancies.
+When using the optional--BDC flag, the script scales the occupancies of the qFit-ligand generated conformers by a factor of (1 - BDC), and produces a new protein-ligand PDB file with the adjusted occupancies.
 The new PDB file is then processed through the standard refinement protocol, as described above.

 Ligand Geometry Validation of Macrocycles